 Three years passed between Episode One and Episode Two.
 I bit my teeth while the Star Wars fandom split into two factions – George Lucas could do no wrong, and George Lucas could do nothing right.
 Nothing made sense.
 My world had been shaken – everything I had believed about the superiority of Star Wars over Star Trek (which, let’s face it, has been an ugly cash grab since the 70s with all those god-awful tie-in novels by James Blish … but that’s another argument) was gone.

 The more I tried to make sense of it, the more confused I got.
 Episode Two will be better, I told myself.
 It’s grittier, more action-packed, reviews said it was better than Episode One.
 Be cool, it’s gonna be okay.

 THEN EPISODE TWO HAPPENED.

 I felt like an idiot, walking out of the theater.
 No, no … my earlier concerns were justified.
 These movies were just … not good.
 They weren’t entertaining, they weren’t compelling, they weren’t fun.
 The ridiculously overwrought love story between Padme and Anakin looked as forced as the acting by otherwise-competent professionals.
-Poor Haydn Christensen looked like he was getting a Force proctology exam and even Natalie Portman in a variety of sexy outfits evoked the same level of sexual tension as Carrie Fisher and Harrison Ford in a greasy motor pit (The Falcon in Empire … the kissing scene).
+Poor Haydn Christensen looked like he was getting a Force proctology exam.
+Natalie Portman in a variety of sexy outfits could not evoke the same level of sexual tension as Carrie Fisher and Harrison Ford in a greasy motor pit (The Falcon in Empire … the kissing scene).